 This holiday, give a gift of love to a child or Elder living on impoverished remote Native American reservations.

 Shop Now »

-Food insecurity affects the health of many American Indian children and Elders.
+Food insecurity affects the health of many Native American children and Elders.
 Your commitment is needed now.

 We call this group Circle of Friends, because a friend is someone who makes a lasting commitment.
-Free "thank you" gifts include a beautiful dreamcatcher wind chime and a bi-monthly subscription to Native Peoples Magazine.
+You will receive* a free "thank you" gift for donating monthly: a beautiful dreamcatcher. (* While supplies last.)